Russia's war on Ukraine latest: Russia launches missile strikes | Law-Order

 * German Defence Minister Boris Pistorius said he would kick off talks with the defence industry as early as next week to speed up arms procurement and ramp up ammunitions supplies. * Germany's decision paves the way for other countries such as Poland, Spain, Finland, the Netherlands and Norway to supply some of their Leopard tanks to Ukraine.

+* Britain said it hoped the Challenger 2 tanks it is supplying to Ukraine will arrive in the country at the end of March. * It may take many months for the powerful U.S. tanks that President Biden agreed to send to Ukraine to reach their destination, the White House said on Wednesday.

-* The Kremlin said the promised delivery of Western tanks to Ukraine was evidence of direct and growing U.S. and European involvement in the conflict.
-FIGHTING
+* Poland's army will receive its first Abrams tanks from the United States in spring, the defence minister said. * The Kremlin said the promised delivery of Western tanks to Ukraine was evidence of direct and growing U.S. and European involvement in the conflict.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)